 A couple times homeowners have come running out of their house asking what I did because their home had suddenly cooled off.
 What I had done was cut the holes in the roof’s decking to allow for turbine ventilators.
 Usually when I do this it is like opening a clothes dryer with the blast of hot air rushing up from the attic.

-Whenever considering a shingle roof in Hialeah or anywhere else in South Florida, get your color somewhere else and choose a white shingle with sufficient ventilation.
+Whenever considering a shingle roof in Hialeah or anywhere else in South Florida, we suggest you get your color somewhere else and choose a white shingle with sufficient ventilation.